-If involuntary discharge does occur, your therapist will notify you in writing.
+If involuntary discharge does occur, your treatment team will notify you in writing.
 If the involuntary discharge is based on threats or acts of violence, you will be referred to appropriate alternative services.
 You have the right to appeal to the Executive Director regarding a discharge you feel is unfair.
 Upon admission for services, you will be asked to sign an Informed Consent to Discharge and/or Program Rules explaining this policy.

-THERAPY EVALUATIONS & FOLLOW-UP
+TREATMENT EVALUATIONS & FOLLOW-UP

 We want to give you the best treatment possible.
-So, it is important that each therapist keep track of how good his or her work is.
-We ask that you let us mail you a survey about our services that you will complete and return to us.
+So, it is important that each therapist keeps track of how good his or her work is.
+We ask that you complete evaluations of services.
+Some of the evaluation types are giving them out at the office, calling you on the phone or mailing you a survey about our services that you will complete and return to us.
 This survey will help in two ways: 1.
-It will give us information about the quality of the treatment you got from an SPSI staff member and 2.
+It will give us information about the quality of the treatment you got from an SPSI staff member(s) and 2.
 It will give us information about your progress after you left treatment.

 You may also be asked to complete a client satisfaction questionnaire or survey during treatment.
-Please be sure to tell your therapist and/or his or her supervisor any questions or concerns you may have.
+Please be sure to share with your treatment team and/or his or her supervisor any feedback you may have.